okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/core-okta-api/index.md

 #### Format a User-Agent string

-Make sure that the `User-Agent` string that your app constructs is in the correct format.
-This ensures that Okta can parse the `OS` and `Browser` fields.
-Good `User-Agent` strings that can be correctly parsed by Okta contain browser and system information, platform details, and any extensions.
+Ensure that the `User-Agent` string that your app constructs is in the correct format so that Okta can parse the `OS` and `Browser` fields.
+Okta can correctly parse `User-Agent` strings that contain browser and system information, platform details, and any extensions.

 ##### Use a template to format the string